 6. Hurt people have the emotional maturity of the age they received their (un-dealt with) hurt.

-- For example, if a girl was raped by a man when she was 12 years old, unless she forgives that man and allows Christ to heal her heart and allay her fears, in that particular area of her life (sexuality with a man) her emotional growth will stop; even when she reaches her later years she may still have the emotional maturity of a 12 year-old.
+- For example, if a girl was raped by a man when she was 12 years old, unless she forgives that man and allows Christ to heal her heart, her emotional growth will stop.
+Even when she reaches her later years she may still have the emotional maturity of a 12 year-old.

 7. Hurt people are often frustrated and depressed because past pain continually spills over into their present consciousness.

-- In many instances, they may not even be aware of why they are continually frustrated or depressed because they have coped with pain by compartmentalizing it or layering it over with other things over time.
+- In many instances, they may not even be aware of why they are continually frustrated or depressed.
+They have coped with pain by compartmentalizing it or layering it over with other things over time.

 - I have been in situations with people in which there was a gross overreaction to a word I spoke or an action that was taken.
-Although I was shocked and thought this reaction came “out of left field” it was really the person responding to an accumulation of years of hurt and pain that could not help but spill over in various situations.
+It appeared that this reaction came “out of left field.”
+But it was really the person responding to an accumulation of years of hurt and pain that spilled over in various situations.

-- I myself have been in situations where I felt hurt, troubled, or overreacted to something because it touched a nerve with what I was still dealing with because of a wound I received in the past.
-In these situations I have attempted to reason through the situation as objectively as I can with much prayer and introspection so I would not say or do anything damaging to another person or myself.
+- I have been in situations where I felt hurt, troubled, or overreacted to something.
+This is because it touched a nerve because of a wound I received in the past.
+In these situations I have attempted to reason through the situation as objectively as I can.
+I’ve done this with much prayer and introspection so I would not say or do anything damaging to another person or myself.

 - Often ministers are not motivated by a love for Jesus but a drive to accomplish.